NICHD-BSPC/multiome-wf/README.rst

 and `MACS2 <https://github.com/macs3-project/MACS>`_.
 This pipeline is designed to run on Linux.

-For documentation, follow the instruction below.
+For documentation, follow the instruction in https://nichd-bspc.github.io/multiome-wf.

 Prerequisite
 ~~~~~~~~~~~~